aleroses/English/Others/vocabulary.md

 - Both ducks looked at each other in the mirror.
 Ambos patos se miraron en el espejo.
 - We did not laugh.
 Nosotros no reímos.
 - You're right, this blue one is nicer.
 Tienes razón, este azul es más bonito.
+- The bear did not cry.
+El oso no lloró.
+- She did not get to the airport on time.
+Ella no llegó al aeropuerto a tiempo.
+- How long will Lisa stay in that company? ¿Cuánto tiempo se quedará Lisa en esa compañía?
+- I arrived in Italy on February Twelfth.

 ## Anki
 - Gentleman: Caballero